 Net GST to pay | 5,400 |

-Thus it will be a big boon to the startup industry who are mainly providing services.
-It will result in reduction of costs thus increasing working capital to the already cash-strained startups.
+Thus it is a big boon to the startup industry who are mainly providing services as it results in reduction of costs thus increasing working capital to the already cash-strained startups.

 The entire GST process starting from registration to filing returns and payment of GST tax is online.
 Startups do not have to run around to tax offices to get various registrations under Excise, VAT, Service tax.

-Startups often work on tight budget and cannot devote resources to look after the various tax compliances under Excise, VAT, CST, Service Tax etc. GST will subsume all of this thus reducing the time spent for tax compliances.
-Also, startups dealing with both goods and services will find it much easier to file and pay one GST tax instead of both VAT and service tax.
+Startups often work on tight budgets and cannot devote resources to look after the various tax compliances.
+GST has subsumed most of the taxes thus reducing the time spent for tax compliances.
+Also, startups dealing with both goods and services find it much easier to file and pay one GST tax instead of both VAT and service tax.

-Many startups are technologically innovative meaning they have a huge presence online.
-Many startups provide goods and services through the internet.
+Technologically innovative startups tend to have a huge presence online.
 GST is applicable all over India so there is no complication for inter-state movement of goods.
-Currently, states have different VAT laws.
-For example, online websites (like Flipkart Amazon) delivering to Uttar Pradesh, have to file a VAT declaration and the registration number of the delivery truck.
+Earlier, states had different VAT laws.
+For example, online websites (like Flipkart, Amazon) delivering to Uttar Pradesh, have to file a VAT declaration and the registration number of the delivery truck.

-The logistics industries in India had to maintain multiple warehouses across states to avoid the current CST and state entry taxes on inter-state movement.
+Earlier, the logistics industries in India had to maintain multiple warehouses across states to avoid the Central State Tax (CST) and state entry taxes on inter-state movement.
 There have been cases where warehouses have to operate below their capacity thus increasing operating costs.
-GST will unite India removing restrictions on inter-state movement of goods.
-This will bring warehouse consolidation across the country.
+GST unites India removing restrictions on inter-state movement of goods.
+This brings warehouse consolidation across the country.

-As an outcome of GST, warehouse operators and e-commerce players have already shown interest in setting up their warehouses at strategic locations such as Nagpur, which is the zero mile city of India and is well connected.
-Reduction in unnecessary logistics costs will increase profits for startups involved in supply of goods through transportation.
-Read here to read about impact of GST on logistics.
+As an outcome of GST, warehouse operators and e-commerce players consider setting up their warehouses at strategic locations such as Nagpur, which is the zero mile city of India and is well connected.
+Reduction in unnecessary logistics costs increases profits for startups involved in supply of goods through transportation.
+Read here to read about the impact of GST on logistics.

 An edited version of this article has also been published in BW Disrupt.